thuynhien2212/AcademicCV/content/authors/admin/_index.md

       - Planned and calculated for Patient Access Scheme Scenarios to gain patient access to anticancer treatments
       - Trained in Good Clinical Practice and clinical trial monitoring process
       - Prepared bidding documents for health technology assessment projects
+      - Prepared detailed study proposals for ethical review at the hospital
+      - Leader of patient data collection team at Cho Ray Hospital in 2022 (Economic burden of lung cancer patients at Cho Ray Hospital)- - Oversaw the overall PAS compliance and coordination between the hospital, pharmaceutical companies, and regulatory bodies
+      - Managed patient enrollment and daily operations for the PAS at the hospital
   - position: Health Economics - Math Modeling Intern
     company_name: Oxford University Clinical Research Unit, Ho Chi Minh City, Vietnam
     company_url: ''